RemoteBoatX/aboat-vrgp-adapter/README.md

 To run the image in a container (interactively, useful for inputting text at the keyboard):
-`docker run -it --rm remoteboatx/aboat-vrgp-adapter:latest`
+`docker run -it --rm --network="host" remoteboatx/aboat-vrgp-adapter:latest`

 The last command above runs the service in a container, until it is stopped.
+The network it runs on is the same as the host's network, so it can be accessed normally through `localhost`.

 ## Test server